TheAssassin/mediaplayer-setup/Amlogic-based/USB-A-A_Cable.md

 [  318.100690] usb 9-2.3: usbfs: process 13179 (update) did not claim interface 0 before use
 ```

+FIXME: How can this be fixed?

+## TODO

-TODO: Try on another desktop machine, and as a last resort with the Windows flashing tools.
+* Try on another desktop machine
+* As a last resort try with the Windows flashing tools (did not get those to work either due to some missing dlls)